Quote: Crime stats don’t lie-but they don’t tell the whole truth either.

 The rest of this report focuses on violent crime from reputable sources and who is being impacted.

-Included are reports from Gallup, the Centers For Disease Control, and additional sources, fear of crime, crimes reported to law enforcement, and reports claiming reduced crime before national elections.
+Included are reports from Gallup, the Centers for Disease Control, and additional sources, including fear of crime, crimes reported to law enforcement, and reports claiming reduced crime before national elections.

 Who’s Impacted Most By Crime?
 Data On Victims Of Crime And Violence